top of page

 How many puppet festivals would you guess a country of 10 million people could support?

-According to the Czech Loukar (Puppeteer) magazine, there are 26 puppet festivals in the Czech Republic taking place in 2025.
+According to the Czech Loukar (Puppeteer) magazine, there were 26 puppet festivals in the Czech Republic taking place in 2025.
 As with so many things in the Czech Republic, this is a definite underestimation.
 I know of several smaller festivals that did not make their list, nor did they include festivals that are not specifically puppet festivals but are magnets for the puppet community (like Letni Letna and the European Regions Festival described below).
 Suffice it to say there are a lot, and some weeks in the summer I see one Czech puppet festival after another popping up on my Facebook feed.
 They range from avant-garde events in tiny Baroque cellars to large festivals that take over their host city.

 I love taking students to Czech puppet festivals where they get a slice of the magic.
-Below is an overview of a few upcoming festivals that we'll be atending.
+Below is an overview of a few upcoming festivals that we'll be attending.
 All of them promise top artistic quality.
 Keep an eye on our social media posts for photos and updates about them.

 And next summer, maybe you should schedule a trip in June to see them for yourself.